-Concepts and practices underlying procedures for environmental resource management, including planning, organizing, and conducting programs.

-EBS 6611 Global Pollution and International Environmental Policy (3)

-An examination of global environmental issues, such as global climate change, ozone depletion, and acid precipitation.
-This course also deals with alternatives in developing global policies and treaties to address these problems.

-EBS 6612 Environmental Impact Studies/Risk Management (3)

-An examination of practices used in analysis of land, water, and air to determine the impact of human activities such as construction, mining, clearing, and industrial operation.
+- Concepts and practices underlying procedures for EBS environmental resource management, including planning, organizing, and conducting programs. - EBS 6611 Global Pollution and International Environmental Policy (3) An examination of global environmental issues, such as global climate change, ozone depletion, and acid precipitation.
+This course also deals with alternatives in developing global policies and treaties to address these problems. - EBS 6612 Environmental Impact Studies/Risk Management (3) An examination of practices used in analysis of land, water, and air to determine the impact of human activities such as construction, mining, clearing, and industrial operation.
 Planning approaches and ecological constraints, economic evaluation, and quantitative approaches to predict impact.

-EBS 6615 Environmental Law, Permitting, and Regulatory Compliance (3)
+An examination of theory and practices required in EBS 6615 Environmental Law, Permitting, and Regulatory Compliance (3)

-A study of the steps needed and programs required to insure that public and private sector organizations are in compliance with federal and state environ- EBS L630 Pollution Science Lab (1) mental regulations.
+A study of the steps needed and programs required to insure that public and private sector organizations are in compliance with federal and state environmental regulations.
 Prerequisites: An undergraduate ecology or environmental course, or approval of adviser.